alliance-genome/agr_pavi/pipeline/seq_retrieval/README.md

 unnoticed in future development iterations.
 All unit tests are automatically run and enforced as part of the PR validation and all reported errors must be fixed to enable merging each PR into `main`.
-If the `pipeline/seq_retrieval unit tests` status check fails on a PR in github, click the details link and inspect the failing step output for hints on what to fix.
+If the `pipeline/seq_retrieval code checks` status check fails on a PR in github, click the details link and check which step failed, and investigate the step output for hints on what to fix.
+The unit tests are run in the `Run unit tests` step.

 ## Building
 To build a clean docker image (for production usage and troubleshooting):